Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 But why focus on understanding?

 A focus on understanding is among six key instructional shifts for implementing the Common Core State Standards.
-Certainly, it is an element of proficiency and literacy.
+Certainly, understanding is an element of proficiency and literacy.
 While fluency is among those shifts with students being "expected to have speed and accuracy with simple calculations," for deep understanding, teachers will be expected to "teach more than “how to get the answer” and instead support students’ ability to access concepts from a number of perspectives so that students are able to see math as more than a set of mnemonics or discrete procedures."
 Further, teachers will need to ensure that students "demonstrate deep conceptual understanding of core math concepts by applying them to new situations. as well as writing and speaking about their understanding" (EngageNY, 2011).

 This is not to negate the role of some memorization in mathematics.
 Morsund and Ricketts (2010) also noted, "It is well recognized that some rote memory learning is quite important in math education.
-However, most of this rote learning suffers from a lack of long term retention and from the learner’s inability to transfer this learning to new, challenging problem situation both within the discipline of math and to math-related problem situations outside the discipline of math.
+However, most of this rote learning suffers from a lack of long term retention and from the learner’s inability to transfer this learning to new, challenging problem situations both within the discipline of math and to math-related problem situations outside the discipline of math.
 Thus, math education (as well as education in other disciplines) has moved in the direction of placing much more emphasis on learning for understanding.
 There is substantial emphasis on learning some “big ideas” that will last a lifetime" (section 1.1: Math Maturity, para.
 1-2).

 What does literacy look like in the mathematics classroom?